One Documented Process Saves 240 Hours a Year

 There’s a rule I encountered in a CEO coaching methodology that stuck with me: if you’ve explained something twice, write it down.
 The third explanation is a system failure.

 It sounds obvious.
-But when I started counting how many times the average 10-person team re-explains the same processes — how to onboard a new client, how to submit an expense report, how to run the weekly review, how invoicing works — the number was staggering.
-A typical small business has 10-15 core processes that get explained 4-6 times per year each, at 20-30 minutes per explanation.
+But when I started counting how many times the average 10-person team re-explains the same processes — how to onboard a new patient, how to submit an expense report, how to run the weekly review, how invoicing works — the number was staggering.
+A typical small practice has 10-15 core processes that get explained 4-6 times per year each, at 20-30 minutes per explanation.
 That’s 50-60 hours per year in verbal knowledge transfer for a single team of 10.

 And that’s the conservative count.
 It doesn’t include the time spent fixing errors caused by misunderstood verbal instructions, or the productivity lost when someone gets stuck and waits for the one person who “knows how we do it” to become available.